cesta-online/article-quarto-template/README.md

   - The repository name should be in the format `anthology-{project-name}-{quarter}-{year}`.
 For example, `anthology-know-systemic-racism-spring-2023`.
   - Keep the repository public.
   - Copy the repository link to your clipboard.

+## Set up a virtual environment on your local machine

 - Using VS Code, clone the copied repository to your local machine
 - Open the cloned repository in VS Code
 - Setup the virtual environment using `python -m venv .venv`
 - Activate the virtual environment using `source .venv/bin/activate` (Mac & Linux) or `.\.venv\Scripts\Activate` (Windows)
 - Install the required packages using `pip install -r requirements.txt`

+## Build your project site

 - Preview the template using `quarto preview`
+- Add content to the template following the guidelines.
+Any changes you make will appear immediately in a browser window via Quarto preview.
+- See Quarto documentation for [details about adding interactive content to your site](https://quarto.org/docs/interactive/)

 ## Create a new public github repo for submission